tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/initialize-en.md

 Finally, sync Gradle using a proxy.

 ## Initialization
-You should initialize irancell.ir in the application class.
+You should initialize Yelloadwise in the application class.

 ```java
 import ir.yelloadwise.core.irancell.ir;